basho/basho_docs/source/languages/en/riak/dev/using/search.md

 <div class="title">Note on index names</div>
-Note that index names may only be [ASCII](http://en.wikipedia.org/wiki/ASCII) values from 32-127 (spaces, standard puncutation, digits, and word characters).
+Note that index names may only be [ASCII](http://en.wikipedia.org/wiki/ASCII) values from 32-127 (spaces, standard punctuation, digits, and word characters).
 This may change in the future to allow full [Unicode](http://en.wikipedia.org/wiki/Unicode) support.
 </div>

 All `curl` examples in this document assume that you have set an environment variable named `RIAK_HOST`, which points to a Riak base URL, such as `http://localhost:8098`.
-The approriate value for `RIAK_HOST` will depend on your [[configuration|Configuration Files#Client-Interfaces]].
+The appropriate value for `RIAK_HOST` will depend on your [[configuration|Configuration Files#Client-Interfaces]].